edmundhung/conform/packages/conform-zod/README.md

 ### formatError

-This formats `ZodError` to the **conform** error structure (i.e. A set of key/value pairs).
+This formats **ZodError** to conform's error structure (i.e. A set of key/value pairs).

-If the error received is not provided by Zod, it will be treated as a form level error with message set to **error.messages** or **Oops!
-Something went wrong.** if no fallback message is provided.
+If an error is received instead of the ZodError, it will be treated as a form level error with message set to **error.messages**.

 ```tsx
 import { useForm, parse } from '@conform-to/react';